99cm/open_auth_devise/README.md

 Open Auth (Devise)
 =====================

-Provides authentication services for Open, using the Devise gem.
+Provides authentication services for Open, using the Devise gem, in addition, supports to configure omniauthable.

 Installation
 ------------

-Just this extension to your Gemfile with this line:
+Just add this extension to your Gemfile with this line:

   ```ruby
   gem 'open_auth_devise', github: '99cm/open_auth_devise', branch: 'master'